pkra/peterkrautzberger.org/_posts/2011/2011-01-09-eternal-preliminaries-part-2-filters-and-ultrafilters.md

 tags:
 - filter
 - semigroup
-- Stone-Cech compactification
+- Stone–Čech compactification
 - tensor product of filters
 - ultrafilter
 published: true
 permalink: 0047/
 ---

 [Last time](/0042/) I wrote about the basic structures, (partial) semigroups.
-But algebra in the Stone-Cech compactification deals, well, with the Stone-Cech compactification.
+But algebra in the Stone–Čech compactification deals, well, with the Stone–Čech compactification.
 I will try to ignore the general theory of compactifications because we only deal with a very simple case — discrete spaces.
 Suffice it to say that any elementary topology book should have a chapter on compactifications if you want to read more.

 ## Filters and ultrafilters